ceedee666/opensap_python_intro/exercises/week_2/2.2/exercise.md

 # Exercise

-Below you find a code snippet to reate a Python list containing the titles of all [Star Wars](https://en.wikipedia.org/wiki/Star_Wars) movies.
+Below you find a code snippet to create a Python list containing the titles of all [Star Wars](https://en.wikipedia.org/wiki/Star_Wars) movies.
 The list contains:

 - a list containing the titles of the prequel trilogy: